 Last week, I spoke about finding peace in the now rather than waiting for a "perfect" moment in time to enjoy a peaceful, euphoric paradise.
 Everything we want to give to others and the world starts by giving it to ourselves.
 If I can't let myself find acceptance and peace in the moment I have right here and now, how will I ever be able to feel it on a grander scale?
 If I am constantly miserable and stressed because I don't have the peace I think I need, how can I enjoy the peace I have right in front of me?
 So to make the world a more peaceful place, we start home in our hearts and work on radiating that energy outward to our family, friends, neighborhood, community and eventually our world.

 Humans are social creatures that want to feel a sense of community, to know they aren't alone.
 Especially when going through challenges in life.
-I can't count the number of times I was going through a hardship and how feeling empathy and love from another person and them sharing a similar situation they experienced gave me a sense of peace.
-Not because I wanted that other person to suffer, but because I realized I am not alone.
-We all want to feel that we are not alone, we are human and we just want to feel a sense of belonging and connection.
-No matter what our differences are, we should all work together to foster a kinship as a species, for the well being of the planet I feel like the best thing we can do to help our world find peace is to connect to our inner world and show compassion to ourselves.
-That way, we can demonstrate to our kids how to do the same.
+I can't count the number of times I was going through a hardship and felt a sense of peace when I received empathy, love and the news that I wasn't alone in my experience.
+We all want to feel that we are not alone, we are human and just want to feel a sense of belonging and connection.
+No matter what our differences are, we can all work together to foster a kinship as a species.
+The best thing I think we can do for the well-being of the planet is to connect to our inner world and show compassion to ourselves.
+That way, we can demonstrate this to our kids so they can learn do the same.

 I took some time to talk to my 6 year old girl about peace, what it means to her and how to find it in the moment.
 Our talk encouraged her to paint some beautiful pictures of what she thinks peace is.
 Using the magic of art and creation, I was able to have a special conversation about peace with my little girl and see her light up with excitement to share what it all means to her!
 I was amazed by the love and energy pouring out of her as she brought each art piece to me, excited about sharing her words and pictures of peace with other kids in the world.
 That's what changes the world.
 Helping nurture the spirit of a young human and encouraging them to grow, express themselves and share their love and message with others.
 Try this with your kids and experience the joy and beauty of what they express!
 Here is one of her paintings, so simple, beautiful and honest: